| The federal

 | Rule 206(4)-7

-requires investment advisers to to adopt policies and procedures reasonably
+requires investment advisers to adopt policies and procedures reasonably

 designed to prevent violations of applicable federal rules and regulations.